brandon-mai/Othello-AI-2025/README.md

 ### Improvements Implemented

 #### 1. Negamax Algorithm
 Negamax is a streamlined version of the Minimax algorithm, specifically designed for **zero-sum games**.
-It leverages the property **\( \max(a, b) = -\min(-a, -b) \)**, which simplifies the recursive evaluation process.
+It leverages the property $`\max(a, b) = -\min(-a, -b)`$, which simplifies the recursive evaluation process.
 Instead of having separate maximization and minimization functions, **Negamax uses a single function where the perspective of the opponent is represented by negating the score**.
 This means that the maximizing player’s gain is equivalent to the minimizing player’s loss.
 By always maximizing from the current player's perspective and negating the score when switching turns, Negamax reduces the complexity of the implementation and potential errors associated with handling two different functions.

 The Negamax algorithm operates as follows:
 ```